 Bellotto's second period of residence in Dresden, 1761-1766, was marked by financial difficulties caused by the destruction of his home in Pirna during the war, the deaths of Augustus III and Count Brühl within a few months of each other in 1763, and a change in the direction of the artistic affairs of the Saxon court in favor of native artists.
 In order to eke out a living Bellotto served as the equivalent of a tutor in perspective at the Dresden Academy of Fine Arts, recently established in 1764, and he made and sold prints.
 He also produced a large number of replicas of his earlier views of Pirna, Köningstein, Vienna, and Munich, most of them in reduced formats.
 The high technical standard of some indicate that they were painted entirely by his own hand; many others were completed with the assistance of members of his studio, notably his son Lorenzo.
 Bellotto also produced two unusual views of war-torn Dresden, and large numbers of capriccios and vedute ideate.

 In December 1766, Bellotto and his son left Dresden with the intention of travelling to St. Petersburg and working for the Empress of Russia, Catherine II.
 He arrived in Warsaw probably before the end of January 1767 and was immediately offered employment at the court of the last king of Poland, Stanislaus II August Poniatowski.
 He was appointed Court Painter in 1768, and spent the last fourteen years of his life in working for the king in relative comfort and security.
 His most important work from this period is a series of twenty-six views of Warsaw, intended for a particular suite, the so-called "Canaletto Hall," in the Royal Castle.
 These views, with their extraordinary topographical precision and scrupulous attention to detail, played an important role in the reconstruction of Warsaw following the Second World War.
 Bellotto also produced, together with his son, an extraordinary amount of work for the royal residences at Ujazdów and Lazienki, on the outskirts of the city.
 He died in Warsaw on November 17, 1780.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]